arcus/education_modules/sql_intermediate/sql_intermediate.md

 In this quiz, we're going to challenge you to create a query from scratch using aggregate functions, and then quiz you about the results of that query.

 Please create a query below that queries `alasql.patients` and gives the patient population of each city (`patients.city`) which has more than one patient living there.
 Give the results in an alphabetized list.
 Your results should start like the table below.
 Stuck?
-No worries -- scroll ahead to where the question appears, and if you click the "check mark" button after the question, you'll see the code that we used to answer the question.
+No worries -- scroll ahead to where the question appears, and if you click the "check mark" button <i aria-hidden="true" class="icon icon-resolve lia-btn__icon"></i>  after the question, you'll see the code that we used to answer the question.

 <!-- data-type="none" -->
 | city | patient_population |